Processing math: 100%

 Annotation

-The experimental results and a computer simulation of charging of carbon nanoparticles formed in the process of pyrolysis of the carbon suboxide $\mathrm{C}_3$$\mathrm{O}_2$ behind shock waves are presented.
-It is shown that the time necessary for the onset of an equilibrium distribution of charges in the gas–nanoparticle system at pressures of $15$--$30$~bar decreases from $400$ to $40$~s with a temperature rise from $2000$ to $3600$ K. The equilibrium concentration of free electrons in the presence of nanoparticles in the mixture is much lower than that in the same gas without particles.
+The experimental results and a computer simulation of charging of carbon nanoparticles formed in the process of pyrolysis of the carbon suboxide C3O2 behind shock waves are presented.
+It is shown that the time necessary for the onset of an equilibrium distribution of charges in the gas–nanoparticle system at pressures of 15--30~bar decreases from 400 to 40~s with a temperature rise from 2000 to 3600 K. The equilibrium concentration of free electrons in the presence of nanoparticles in the mixture is much lower than that in the same gas without particles.
 Step ionization of sodium and a subsequent recombination of free electrons and sodium ions on the nanoparticle surface are considered in order to analyze the kinetics of nanoparticle charging.

 Article reference: